SergeyKstnko/GameOfFifteen/README.md

 =============

 Structure of the game and instructions were provided by Dabid J.Malan.
-Functions are written by Sergii Kostenko
+Functions were written by Sergii Kostenko

 /**
  * fifteen.c